Francesco Pacelli: Relation with Eugenio Pacelli (Pope Pius XII)

-After his brother Francesco had successfully concluded the historic Lateran Treaty, Eugenio Pacelli was called to Rome by Pope Pius XI and on 7 February 1930 appointed as Cardinal Secretary of State succeeding his mentor and friend Pietro Gasparri.
+After his brother Francesco had successfully concluded the historic Lateran Treaty, Eugenio Pacelli was called to Rome by Pope Pius XI and on 7 February 1930 appointed as Cardinal Secretary of State, succeeding his mentor and friend Pietro Gasparri.
 Francesco Pacelli left the immediate Vatican service largely in light of concerns for his health problems.
 As he moved to Rome, Eugenio Pacelli stayed for several weeks in the house of his brother Francesco near the Vatican, because the Vatican quarters required renovations.
 Madre Pascalina described the atmosphere in the Pacelli home as plain but elegant.
 Francesco was the soul of the house, since his wife had died years earlier.
 Comparing the two brothers, the older Francesco Pacelli appeared to Madre Pascalina to be slightly more severe than the younger Eugenio Pacelli.

 The two Pacelli brothers lived there together with the children of Francesco: Carlo, Giuseppe, a Jesuit who died shortly thereafter, Marcantonio and Giulio Pacelli.
 The household was in the hands of Carlo Pacelli's wife.
 Eugenio Pacelli lived in a small apartment within the house, which Francesco had reserved for him during his years in Germany and which he had used in previous years during his Rome visits.
-It consisted of two small rooms, and a chapel, where Francesco Pacelli and the family met every morning for Holy Mass and evenings for reciting the rosary.
+It consisted of two small rooms and a chapel, where Francesco Pacelli and the family met every morning for Holy Mass and evenings for reciting the rosary.

 Illness and death

 The stress of daily negotiations over the decades-old Roman Question with the Italian dictator Benito Mussolini on behalf of the Holy See had effects on the health of Francesco Pacelli.
-He developed a progressive heart ailment which in the last years forced him to gradually reduce his workload, fully knowing the implications of his slow-down.
+He developed a progressive heart ailment which in the last years forced him to gradually reduce his workload, fully knowing the implications of his slowdown.
 "I attempted to serve God, his Holy Church and my family, he remarked shortly before his death.
-I trust, he will protect them and I hope to find a compassionate judge."
+I trust, he will protect them, and I hope to find a compassionate judge."
 Francesco Pacelli died in Rome on 22 April 1935, aged 63.